belarusconsul/Homework/NickolaiLychagin/README.md

 > - stores downloaded data to local cache file in SQL format
 > - retrieves information from cache for a particular date
 > - converts data to HTML and PDF formats and saves it to a local file
+> - prints RSS news, program messages and logging info in normal or colorized mode
 >
 > It supports all news feeds that fully comply with RSS 2.0 Specification.
 Correct operation on other RSS channels is not guaranteed.